 Wine Master Ron

-my name is Ron Barr and I have been retained as the new wine maker at
+Hi, my name is Ron Barr and I am the new owner and wine maker at Rush Creek.

 Hi my name is Bonnie.